caralemony/DriftrockTest/README.md

 I would also do an additional API call to return the email address of the user rather than just the user ID.

+Lastly I would refactor the mostLoyal and mostSold functions so that there is less repetition.

 ## Tests
 To run the tests you can run ```npm run test``` in the terminal